tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 Use the Tradecloud [**simple** delivery schedule](#simple-delivery-schedule) in this case.

 ## Native delivery schedule
-To use the native delivery schedule you must have the "Orders Webhook Integration" setting "My system supports" set to "**Multiple delivery lines per order line**".
+To receive the native delivery schedule you must have the "Orders Webhook Integration" setting "My system supports" set to "**Multiple delivery lines per order line**".

 Use the `orderEvent` field of the [POST order webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint.